stevekerrick/GraphqlToTsql/docs/documentation.md

 ## GraphqlActionSettings

+The `GraphqlActions` class is the top-level `GraphqlToTsql` class.
+It has two public methods you can use to process a GraphQL query:
+* `TranslateAndRunQuery`
+* `TranslateToTsql`

-To process a GraphQL query, you will call either `GraphqlActions.TranslateAndRunQuery(...)` or `GraphqlActions.TranslateToTsql(...)`.
-Both have a required parameter of type `GraphqlActionSettings`.
-It has three properties:
+Both methods have a required parameter of type `GraphqlActionSettings` which has three properties:
 * AllowIntrospection
 * ConnectionString
 * EntityList